Malta marks 5 years since journalist killed, seeks justice

 Caruana Galizia, 53, was a top Maltese investigative journalist who had targeted people in then-Prime Minister Joseph Muscat’s inner circle whom she accused of having offshore companies in tax havens disclosed in the Panama Papers leak.
 She also targeted the opposition.
 When she was killed, she was facing more than 40 libel suits.

-There are other cases currently under way in Maltese courts relating to the murder.
+“Throughout her life, Daphne Caruana Galizia always followed one principle in her investigative stories: She always did what she was duty bound to do.
+Not what benefitted her.
+Not what was convenient.
+Not what was popular.
+But what was right,” the president of the EU Parliament, Roberta Metsola, told those at the vigil.

+The anniversary came two days after the trial opened for brothers George Degiorgio, 59, and Alfred Degiorgio, 57, the alleged hitmen who were accused of carrying out the bombing.
+After several hours of the hearing, they reversed their pleas and pled guilty and were sentenced to 40 years in prison apiece.
+The sentencing brought to three the number of people serving time, after Vincent Muscat pleaded guilty last year for his part in the murder and was sentenced to 15 years in prison.

 Yorgen Fenech, a top businessman with ties to the former government, is awaiting trial following his 2021 indictment for alleged complicity in the slaying and for conspiracy to commit murder.
-His arrest in 2019 sparked a series of mass protests in the country that culminated with Muscat’s resignation.
+His arrest in 2019 sparked a series of mass protests in the country that culminated with Prime Minister Joseph Muscat’s resignation.

 Fenech had entered not-guilty pleas to all charges in the pre-trial compilation of evidence.
 Two other men have been accused of supplying the bomb and are currently undergoing a pre-trial compilation of evidence.
 They have pleaded not guilty.